Have you ever asked yourself if it is safe to cook with cast iron?

 If you are concerned about too much iron being released into your food, you can take the following measures:

 - Keep your cookware seasoned.
-Besides making your pans nonstick, seasoning creates a barrier between the food and the metal, ensuring the food will absorb less iron.
+Besides making your pans nonstick, seasoning creates a barrier between the food and the metal, ensuring the food will absorb less iron (or none at all).

-And cooking in cast iron will help too!
+And cooking in cast iron may help too!

 Here is an iron needs overview chart from Healthline: